 If you’ve made up your mind to get a tattoo, and nothing will stop you, then here is the perfect solution for you: A temporary tattoo.
-Temporary tattoos still fall into the “wordly” category, but at least you can wash them off after a while, and you are not left with something permanently inked on your skin.
+Temporary tattoos still fall into the “wordly” category (and should be avoided for the same reasons as a real one), but at least you can wash them off after a while, and you are not left with something permanently inked on your skin.

-These days there are tons of very nice temporary tattoo designs, and you can even customize your own design.
-It will not set a Godly example to get a temporary tattoo for the scriptural reasons above either.
+These days there are many temporary tattoo designs, and you can even customize your own design.
+It will not set a Godly example to get a temporary tattoo for the scriptural reasons above, either.
 But it would be a preferred option to a permanent tattoo for sure.
 In fact, let’s compare it to permanent tattoos.

 - It costs almost nothing—most can be purchased for less than $10.